gillimo/research-agent/docs/tickets.md

 - [x] UAT26: Extend follow-up wait timeouts
   Increase follow-up prompt/approval waits to handle slow prompt generation.
   Acceptance: follow-up waits do not time out on slower runs.
+- [x] UAT27: Conditional input support
+  Allow steps to send inputs only when specific prompt text or events appear.
+  Acceptance: scenarios can skip approval responses when prompts do not appear.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted